thiagofleal/semi-reactive/README.md

 Semi-reactive is a **pure EcmaScript** implementation of **reactive components**.
 With it, you can easily create reactive components without any compilation or pre-processor process, just write and run on the browser.
 ###### Features and tools
 - Create components with pure EcmaScript, no need to use Babel or compile
-- Auto add Bootstrap 4, no need to do it manualy
-- Easily create modals, reactive-forms and data-tables
+- Easily create modals, reactive-forms
 - Small implementation of switches and routers
 - Small implementation of observables